-Performance of MoE against all other methods. a) The power for non-null datasets is plotted against the FDR for null datasets for each of the 28 methods, plus MoE.
+Figure 3: Performance of MoE against all other methods. a) The power for non-null datasets is plotted against the FDR for null datasets for each of the 28 methods, plus MoE.
 No single method achieved nominal FDR for these simulations. b) Calculating the area under the ROC curve from the values in (a) we plotted the performance in order from lowest to highest.
 Under the assumption of pervasive horizontal pleiotropy, the MoE approach is likely most effective than any other single method.